Remember the teacher you wish to meet again, at least once.

 And trust me, I would love to meet not one, but all of these, more than once.

-But only till a year back, I had one teacher in my mind, whom I wanted to meet, so much that I found myself searching for him on Facebook, and LinkedIn.
+But one name stuck more than others, I had one teacher in my mind, whom I wanted to meet, so much that I found myself searching for him on Facebook, and LinkedIn.

 He was my English teacher in the seventh grade.
 A man of forty with salt and pepper hair and wrinkly face, he was a vintage man, with a suave and style resembling a British viceroy.
 He was strict and hard to impress.
 Above all, he was demanding of his students, marking them as strictly as possible, giving no room for any laxity.